The Adventures of Wee Rob Roy

 Research the history of the British Empire and Colonialism.

-Discuss racism in the film.
-Find other films that use racist and stereotyped images of black or indigenous people.
+Discuss racism in the film and the history of racist and stereotyped images of black or indigenous people.

 Find out about the history of the motor car.